 Divided into five Regions, the 53 country members of The Commonwealth include a significant number of small states (population <1.5 million) alongside some of the world’s largest and wealthiest countries.
 All members are equal and all subscribe to the values described in the Commonwealth Charter.

 Africa is made of 54 sovereign states.
-Out of this number, 18 countries are member states of the Commonwealth; they are united by language, history, culture and their shared values of democracy, human rights, and the rule of law.» Find out more about what’s happening in Africa
+Out of this number, 19 countries are member states of the Commonwealth; they are united by language, history, culture and their shared values of democracy, human rights, and the rule of law.» Find out more about what’s happening in Africa

 Within the Americas region, there are 13 Commonwealth countries and the RCS currently has a presence in 7 of these.
-We have 13 independent branches within Canada, the most populated of these member states, and this is where our regional coordinator will be based.» Find out more about what’s happening in Americas
+We have 9 independent branches within Canada, which is the most populated of these member states.The Commonwealth members in this region are Antigua and Barbuda, The Bahamas, Barbados, Belize, Canada,...» Americas

-Europe consists of around 50 countries.
-Of these just three are in the Commonwealth, the United Kingdom, Malta and Cyprus.
+Europe consists of around 50 countries; of these just three are in the Commonwealth, the United Kingdom, Malta and Cyprus.
 The population of Europe is around 733 million which is approximately 11% of the world’s population.» Find out more about what’s happening in Europe

 There are 11 Commonwealth member states in the Pacific.
 The RCS currently has branches in only two of these countries and a honorary representative in a third.
 The Society therefore does not have a strong presence in the region, so we intend to build on this, to connect and work...» Find out more about what’s happening in Pacific